holly1238/mobile-sp/source/backends/GPUiOS.rst

 Use C++ APIs
 ---------------------

-In this section, we'll be using the `HelloWorld example <https://github.com/pytorch/ios-demo-app>`_ to demonstrate how to use the C++ APIs.
+In this section, we'll be using the `HelloWorld example <https://github.com/pytorch/ios-demo-app/tree/master/HelloWorld-Metal>`_ to demonstrate how to use the C++ APIs.
 The first thing we need to do is to build a custom LibTorch from Source.
 Make sure you have deleted the **build** folder from the previous step in PyTorch root directory.
 Then run the command below

 .. code:: shell

     IOS_ARCH=arm64 USE_PYTORCH_METAL=1 ./scripts/build_ios.sh

 Note ``IOS_ARCH`` tells the script to build a arm64 version of Libtorch.
 This is because in PyTorch, Metal is only available for the iOS devices that support the Apple A9 chip or above.
-Once the build finished, follow the `Build PyTorch iOS libraries from source <https://pytorch.org/mobile/ios/#build-pytorch-ios-libraries-from-source>`_ section from the iOS tutorial to setup the XCode settings properly.
+Once the build finished, follow the `Building PyTorch iOS From Source <..mobile-sp/iossourcebuild.html>`_ section from the iOS tutorial to setup the XCode settings properly.
 Don't forget to copy the `./mobilenetv2_metal.pt` to your XCode project and modify the model file path accordingly.

 Next we need to make some changes in ``TorchModule.mm``